 - Before you order, why not contact your local county cooperative extension service office and ask about varieties that are known to do well in your area.
 Discuss any specific problems you’ve had with pests or disease.

 - Make a list of what you’d like to grow, but check it twice before you order.
 A pause or two will give you a chance to change your mind.
 Remember that the garden is actually one-quarter the size you think it is.

 - Plan to buy enough seeds to sow them thickly.
 Inevitably, you’ll suffer some losses (bugs, birds, weather), and you can always thin later if you end up with an excess.

 - Look for disease-resistant varieties, especially if you’ve had problems in your garden previously.
+If you simply see the words, “disease-resistant” and no other information, that’s meaningless and probably marketing hype.
+Good catalogs will explain disease resistance specifics.
 For example, when purchasing tomato garden seeds, look for varieties labeled with a VFN designation after their name.
 This means the variety is resistant to several types of wilt and nematode damage.

 - Avoid discounted seeds sold at chain stores.
 They probably haven’t been stored under ideal conditions, and you may find germination to be spotty.